categories:

 One night, her children surprised her by taking her out for a walk in the neighborhood.
 Within minutes, Bobbie felt an overwhelming sense of joy and emotion as they pointed out that her entire neighborhood was lit up in pink, including the church across the street, in support of her breast cancer recovery.

 Bobbie finished her last immunotherapy treatment over one year ago.
-As she reflects on her experience, she can honestly say that she was grateful for every bit of care she received from Redeemer Health in partnership with MD Anderson at Cooper.
+As she reflects on her experience, she can honestly say that she was grateful for every bit of care she received from Redeemer Health Cancer Center.
 With her nurse navigator, radiation therapists, infusion nurses, and others by her side, she knew she would always get the attention, compassion, and hope she needed along the way.

 At the recommendation of her care team, Bobbie remains committed to nurturing her emotional well-being, engaging in self-care practices offered by Redeemer Health to support her long-term healing, recovery, and survivorship.